ddutta111/Cervical-Cancer-Cervical-Cancer-Insights-Machine-Learning-Analysis-R/README.md

   theme(legend.position = "top")  # Optional: Move the legend to the top for better visibility
 ```
 > ![Number of preg vs Biopsy](https://github.com/user-attachments/assets/95a63b98-d12a-4897-a43c-06a84455879a)

 The graph shows how the number of pregnancies is distributed among patients who had negative and positive biopsy results:

 - Median: The median number of pregnancies is slightly higher for patients with positive biopsy results compared to those with negative results.
 - Range: There is a wider range of pregnancies among patients with negative biopsy results, indicating more variability.
 - Outliers: There are a few outliers with a high number of pregnancies in both groups.
 Overall, the graph suggests that there might be a slight association between a higher number of pregnancies and a positive biopsy result.
 It's not clear, so we need further advance techniques o analyse it.
-> Visual analysis of Hormonal contraceptives effect acc. to bopsy Result

 > Visual Exploration of Hormonal Contraceptives According to Biopsy Results
 ```R